Definition/ Meaning of Money Laundering

 Methods of Money Laundering

-To disguise money movement, under-or-over valuing of invoices are done.
+To disguise money movement, under-or-over valuing of invoices is done.
 When the value of an item for sale is subjective, or when the identity of a buyer or seller can be kept secret, this is an easy way.
 For example, rare pieces of jewelry or art can be shown to be sold at a big sum of money.
 This becomes legitimate money in circulation.
 Authorities cannot question the amount paid for such rare articles.
 Also, many auction houses keep the identity of their customers secret.
 They cannot be tracked either.

-Some jurisdictions allow Companies and Trusts to keep their owners’ identity undisclosed.
+Some jurisdictions allow Companies and Trusts to keep their owners’ identities undisclosed.
 This provides ample opportunities to park their unaccounted money.
 Such companies further show investments in more such fictitious companies or in buying real estate, creating a money trail.

 Tax Havens can attract large deposits in entities controlled from outside their jurisdiction.
 This is due to minimal record-keeping requirements.
 The originating country gets these deposits back by way of Foreign Direct Investment.
 It is exempt from taxation too.

-Fake Salaries and expenditure
+Fake Salaries and Expenditure

-Casinos and other forms of gambling
+Casinos and Other Forms of Gambling

 Casinos and other forms of gambling provide a channel for Money Laundering.
 Stakes or chips bought with illicit cash can be converted into legitimate gambling winnings.
 For example, launderers can purchase chips at a casino in cash.
 While redemption, they can take it back through a bank transfer.
 Dirty money becomes legal money.

-Danger and perils of Money Laundering
+Danger and Perils of Money Laundering

 A financial institution found to have assisted in money laundering can be completely ruined.
 They deal with other people’s money and stand on the pillars of trust and integrity.
-Developing countries can attract illicit money for fast short term growth.
-But then they may find it impossible to bring in solid long-term foreign direct investment essential for sustainable development and growth of their economies.
+Developing countries can attract illicit money for fast short-term growth.
+But then, they may find it impossible to bring in solid long-term foreign direct investment essential for sustainable development and growth of their economies.
 Such investments are dependent only upon good governance.